machinereading/flagship_3rd/README.md

 ## About

-KB-Agnet: Interactive Learning through dialog between bot and user It recognizes current dialog's topic, and asks unknown knowledge to user.
+KB-Agnet: Interactive Learning through dialog between bot and user.\n It recognizes current dialog's topic, and asks unknown knowledge to user.
 Then, receiving user's answer, it expands its KB.